MultiX-Amsterdam/data-science-book-uva-2023/_build/html/_sources/docs/syllabus.md

 Lectures will be given in English, as well as all the teaching materials.
 Work sessions will given in either Dutch or English, depending on the TA's choice.

-Course materials contain slide decks, notebook scripts, and three modules.
+Course materials contain slide decks, Jupyter notebooks, and three modules.
 Each module contains preparation, turorials, and assignments for learning how to perform different data science tasks.
 Modules are designed to have you work to have hands-on experiences.